Tiri1992/example_pkg/README.md

 $ make clean
 ```

-For more information about what is available in the ``make`` expression type:
+For more information about what is available in the ``make`` commands type:

 ```sh
 # All options will be revealed